 Ergobaby has been producing baby carriers since 2002.
-Designed by a mom, these carriers are ergonomic and recognized as a hip-healthy product for baby, so you know their legs are held in the correct position.
+These carriers were designed by a mom and are recognized as a hip-healthy product for your baby, so you know they hold their legs in the correct position.

-Suitable for children from 7 to 45 pounds, I like that this carrier will adapt and grow with baby, from newborn through to toddler.
-The seat adjusts so that baby can be carried on your front, facing inward, while they’re still small.
+This carrier is suitable for children from 7 to 45 pounds.
+We love that it adapts to grow with your baby from newborn through to toddlerhood.
+The seat adjusts so you can carry your baby on your front, facing inward, while they’re still small.
 As they grow, you can carry them on your hip or back.

-There is an extendable back panel which can be used to support a little one’s head, or be extended to provide back support for a toddler.
-This is an important feature in a soft style carrier.
+You can use the extendable back panel to support your little one’s head or extend it to provide back support for a toddler.
+This is an important feature in a soft structured carrier.

 Not only is this carrier cozy and snug for kids, but it’s also comfortable for parents.
-It’s great when you stroll along and forget the extra weight you’re carrying.
+It’s great when you stroll along and forget you’re carrying any extra weight.

-The Ergobaby Adapt has a lumbar support padded belt at the waist, which adjusts easily.
-It gives the support needed for good posture, to help prevent lower back pain.
-It can also be worn high, which is an advantage following a C-section.
+The Ergobaby Adapt has a lumbar support padded belt at the waist that adjusts easily.
+It gives the support needed for good posture and helps prevent lower back pain.
+You can also wear it high on your frame, which is an advantage following a C-section.

-The shoulder straps are padded for extra comfort and can be worn criss-cross, making it a good choice for more petite parents.
-You can also wear the straps backpack-style, if you have a longer torso.
+The padded shoulder straps provide extra comfort and can be worn criss-cross, making it a good choice for petite parents.
+You can also wear the straps backpack-style if you have a longer torso.

-The carrier can be adjusted to suit multiple body shapes and sizes, which is always a bonus.
-The waist strap will fit sizes between 26 inches up to 55 inches, and the shoulder straps adjust from 28¾ inches up to 48¾ inches.
-This is particularly useful when mom gets tired and wants to pass the carrying duties to dad.
+You can adjust the carrier to suit multiple body shapes and sizes, which is always a bonus.
+The waist strap will fit sizes between 26 and 55 inches, and the shoulder straps adjust from 28.75 inches to 48.75 inches.
+This is particularly useful when you get tired and wants to pass the carrying duties to another caregiver.

-Being out on the trail, especially in summer, can mean getting hot and sweaty.
-The cool air mesh fabric in this carrier allows plenty of airflow and breathability for both you and baby.
+This carrier’s cool air mesh fabric allows plenty of airflow and breathability for you and your baby.

-There is a baby hood, which can be used for privacy when breastfeeding or as a UPF 50 sun shade.
-This is ideal for helping to protect baby’s delicate skin from the sun.
+The baby hood can be used for privacy when breastfeeding or as a UPF 50 sunshade.
+This is ideal for helping to protect your baby’s delicate skin from the sun.

-The carrier is machine washable so that you can clean up easily after the inevitable little diaper accidents.
+The carrier is machine washable, so you can clean up easily after those inevitable diaper accidents.

-- Economical since you only buy one carrier for newborn all the way to toddler.
+- Economical since you only buy one carrier for a newborn to toddler.